Workers’ comp rules and regulations can be tricky, and you might be looking for advice on if you need this type of insurance as a sole proprietor.

 There are also benefits to buying workers’ comp for yourself

 If you get hurt at work and have workers’ comp, you won’t need to use your personal health insurance to cover medical costs.

 Even if your medical insurance provides coverage for treatment expenses, it won’t cover any of your lost wages.
 Workers’ comp can help with that.

 What is the sole proprietor Workers’ Comp exemption?

 In some states, you can get a sole proprietor workers’ compensation exemption.

-A workers’ comp exemption is a declaration that you do not need coverage because you don’t employ anybody.
-In California, for example, you can’t get your contractors’ license renewed unless you have proof of paying workers’ comp, or a valid sole proprietor workers comp waiver.
+A workers’ comp exemption is a declaration that coverage isn’t necessary because there are no employees.
+In California, for example, you can’t get your contractors’ license renewed unless you have proof of paying workers’ comp, or a valid sole proprietor workers’ comp waiver.

-To get a workers’ comp exemption for sole proprietorship, you’ll have to complete the right form for your state, take it to be notarized and usually pay a small fee.
+To get a workers’ comp exemption for sole proprietorship, you will have to complete the right form for your state, get the form notarized and usually pay a small fee.

-You won’t have to pay for workers’ comp coverage, but you might have to pay out of pocket to cover your expenses if you get hurt at work.
+You won’t have to pay for workers’ comp coverage, but they might have to pay out of pocket to cover expenses if you get hurt at work.

 Other insurance policies sole proprietors should consider